Timinator2000/Algorithm_X/10 - your turn/03 - takuzu solver.md

 > - no more than two of either number adjacent to each other

-The puzzle allows `00` or `11` to occurr in a row or a column, but a series of 3 or more like numbers is not allowed.
-All discussions of mutual exclusivity so far have invloved 2 items being mutually exclusive, but here we have 3 unknown items and our solver needs to make sure not to fill those cells with `000` or `111`.
+The puzzle allows `00` or `11` to occur in a row or a column, but a series of 3 or more like numbers is not allowed.
+All discussions of mutual exclusivity so far have involved 2 items being mutually exclusive, but here we have 3 unknown items and our solver needs to make sure not to fill those cells with `000` or `111`.
 Maybe there is a way to address this, but if there is, I am not aware of it and this is a dead-end tangent.

-Although a pattern of `...` appears to be a deadend, what about a series of 3 cells where only one of cells is known, for instance `..0`?
+Although a pattern of `...` appears to be a dead end, what about a series of 3 cells where only one of cells is known, for instance `..0`?
 You could put a zero in either unknown spot, but you cannot put a zero in both spots.
 This sounds much more in line with the Algorithm X mutual exclusivity discussed in this playground.
 Actually, it sounds just like putting a loud instrument in one slot or the other, but not being allowed to put a loud instrument in both slots.

 __Algorithm X Alone, No Problem-Space Reduction__